mcneel/developer.rhino3d.com/_guide_topics/general/developer_docs_style_guide.md

 # Developer Docs Style Guide

-This is a sample page that serves as a quick reference for the syntax and structure of Rhino Developer Documentation content.
+{{ page.description }}

 Below are examples of nearly all the available syntax using Markdown, Kramdown (a superset of Markdown), the table-of-contents UI widget, etc.

 Some portions of this page were adapted from the [Kramdown Quick Reference](http://kramdown.gettalong.org/quickref.html).